A Central Limit Theorem for Diffusion in Sparse Random Graphs: Preliminaries

 Consider a pure death process with rate 1.
 This process starts with some number of balls whose lifetimes are i.i.d. rate 1 exponentials. \begin{lemma}[Death Process Lemma] Let $N_n(t)$ be the number of balls alive at time $t$ in a rate $1$ death process with $N_n(0)=n$.
 Then

 \end{lemma} \begin{proof} $1-N_n(t)/n$ is the empirical distribution function of the $n$ lifetimes, which are i.i.d. random variables with the distribution function $1-e^{-t}$.
-Therefore the result follows using Glivenko-Cantelli theorem (see e.g. \cite[Proposition 4.24]{kallenberg1997foundations}). \end{proof} \begin{lemma}[White Balls Centrality Lemma] The number of white balls $H_A(t)+H_B(t)$ follow a pure death process, and
+Therefore the result follows using Glivenko-Cantelli theorem (see e.g. \cite[Proposition 4.24]{kallenberg1997foundations}). \end{proof} \begin{lemma}[Number of Balls Centrality Lemma] The number of balls $H_A(t)+H_B(t)$ follow a pure death process, and

-\end{lemma} \begin{proof} In the evolution of this process each ball dies with rate $1$ and another ball is colored red upon its death.
+\end{lemma} \begin{proof} In the evolution of this process each ball dies with rate $1$ and another ball is removed upon its death.
 Therefore $A(t)+B(t)$ is a death process with rate $2$.
 Therefore the lemma follows using Lemma \ref{lem_n-death}. \end{proof}